bnjbvr/botzilla/README.md

 Botzilla
 ===

+**⚠⚠⚠ This project has been deprecated in favor of [Trinity](https://github.com/bnjbvr/trinity), a more advanced bot system written in Rust and making use of commands implemented as WebAssembly modules.
+No more issues or pull requests will be taken against this repository.**

 This is a Matrix bot, with a few features, tuned for Mozilla's needs but could be useful in other contexts.